King's Quest: Quest for the Crown

 - Thou Shalt Not Kill: Not killing some of the monsters (and resorting to trickery instead) gets you more points, but isn't required to win the game.

-- You score points though if you kill the witch.
+- You score points though if you kill the witch and troll.

-- Trespassing Hero: Averted with Rumpelstilkin.
+- Trespassing Hero: Averted with Rumpelstilkin in the remake.
 After he helps you on your quest, he goes back inside his home.
 If you try to have Graham enter the home, the game will call you out and say that it's impolite to enter someone's house uninvited.

 - Updated Re-release: The 1990 version with upgraded graphics, and the later fan-made remake.